 Culinary School: Vancouver Community College; Camosun Community College (Victoria, BC)

-Background: Momofuku Culinary Lab (New York City), Noma (Copenhagen), The Fat Duck (Bray, England), St. John (London)
+background: Momofuku Culinary Lab (/sites/default/files/ew York City), Noma (Copenhagen), The Fat Duck (Bray, England), St. John (London)

 Quintessential Dish: The five-course tasting menu.
 (It's the only option, and the menu changes regularly; one dish might be Mangalitsa pork neck with scrapple, salt-and-pepper-pickled cucumbers and millet, cranberry beans and lima beans.)

 Before He Discovered Cooking: "My original plan was to be a mathematics professor."